n-o-karma/Dark_Sky_Finder/README.md

 We used two different libraries to show Moon phases for the next 10 days. <br />
 You can select the date you are planning to go and plan for a time 2 weeks before and after the New Moon.
-A brighter moon means those objects in visual vicinity become increasingly more difficult to see due to the glow we observe that is the moon reflecting sunlight.
+A brighter moon means those objects in visual vicinity become increasingly more difficult to see due to the glow we observe that is the moon reflecting sunlight.<br />
 ![Phasesmoon-1024x439](https://github.com/n-o-karma/Dark_Sky_Finder/assets/134230685/a00a7082-6cf1-4690-9b4a-df281a4e5925)<br />

 You will also see a NELM number with the markers.
 NELM is the Naked-Eye Limiting Magnitude which is the apparent magnitude of the faintest stars can be seen with the naked eye from a specific location on Earth.
 It measures the darkness of the night sky and the quality of observing conditions. <br />